-It’s in the government’s best interests to try and ensure that within the Australian healthcare system, as few people rely on the public health system as possible.
-This means the public healthcare system can function more efficiently and cost the government less money.
+While Australia has a first-class public health system, it’s not entirely sustainable for the entire population to rely on it – meaning that the government maintains a number of incentives for individuals to move over to the private health care system.
+Less people relying on our public healthcare system equals better quality of service for those who do, along with lower costs for the government.
 So in order to try and encourage more people to purchase private health cover, Lifetime Health Cover was introduced.
-If you’re less than clear on what this really means, CANSTAR is here to explain Lifetime Health Cover, and how the ‘loading’ aspect of the initiative works.
+If you’re less than clear on what this really means, Canstar is here to explain Lifetime Health Cover, and how the ‘loading’ aspect of the initiative works.

 As with the Medicare Levy Surcharge and the Private Health Insurance Rebate, Lifetime Health Cover (LHC) is an initiative designed to encourage young people to take out health insurance and, in doing so, reduce the burden on the public health system.
 Lifetime Health Cover loading applies to anyone who does not take out private health insurance with at least Hospital Cover.
 Lifetime Health Cover loading applies a 2% increase in premiums per year for every year after your 30th birthday that you don’t take out private health insurance.

-For example – a person who does not have health insurance and joins a fund when they are 40 years of age will pay a premium loading of 20% (10 years multiplied by 2%).
-Provided they remain covered, that loading does not increase with age – it will stay at 20%.
+For example – a person who does not have health insurance and takes out hospital cover when they are 40 years of age will pay a premium loading of 20% (10 years multiplied by 2%).
+Provided they remain covered, that loading does not increase with age – it will stay at 20% until they turn 50, at which point they will have been covered for 10 consecutive years and their LHC loading will be removed.

 With health insurance premiums not being exactly cheap to start with, making them any more expensive than they need to be – even if it’s only by 2% – isn’t a great move for your finances.